 Roofing Tear-off Dumpster Sizing by Squares

-How big a roll-off do you actually need for a roof tear-off in Melbourne?
-Most residential jobs in Brevard fit perfectly in a 20-yard container; our low-wall roll-off makes loading asphalt shingles simple.
-Use this rule: one square of shingles equals two-thirds of a cubic yard.
-Tonnage limits apply, so fill it level to the top.
+How big a roll-off do you actually need for a 25-square tear-off in Melbourne?
+Most roofing jobs in Brevard fit our 20-yard container: one square of asphalt shingles equals roughly two-thirds of a cubic yard.
+Our low-wall roll-off makes loading easier; we calculate the total tonnage based on your roof size to avoid extra fees.

 Matte-black 15-yard roofing roll-off dumpster with reinforced low side walls sitting directly on a Melbourne residential concrete driveway, three-tab asphalt shingle bundles stacked nearby, an unmarked white hauler truck partially visible at the edge of the frame.